sveawebpay/dotnet-integration/README.md

 ## 11. Admin functionlity

-The admin functionality in this package refers to the card and bank payment services.
+The admin functionality in this package refers to the hosted payment services.
 For administration of invoice and payment plan payments, se [1.
 Introduction](https://github.com/sveawebpay/dotnet-integration/tree/master#1-introduction) for more details.

-This is an example for querying a payment by your reference (known as customerRefNo or clientOrderNumber) to explain the basic principles of making admin requests.
+All functionality is accessed via `WebpayAdmin.Hosted(SveaConfig.GetDefaultConfig(), CountryCode.SE)`.
+Next is an example for querying a payment by your reference (known as `customerRefNo` or `clientOrderNumber`) to explain the basic principles of making admin requests.

 ```
 var response = WebpayAdmin